 The GWG bankruptcy will be substantial.
 Since 2020, GWG issued separate offerings in the amount of $1 billion and $2 billion.
 However, these troubles are not new and many of the GWG “bonds” were sold inappropriately by brokerage firms for years.
 Investors have previously obtained recovery through FINRA.
 Future recovery for L Bond loss is also possible through FINRA.

-GWG has a long history of trouble.
-In 2020, the ongoing SEC investigation of GWG led the company to state that the investigation was interfering with its plans to implement its business model.
+GWG has a history of trouble.
+In 2020, the SEC opened an investigation in GWG concerning its accounting practices and the sales of its L-Bonds.
+Later that year, the ongoing SEC investigation of GWG led the company to state that the investigation was interfering with its plans to implement its business model.

 In 2021, further problems came to light.
 GWG failed to make timely filings with the SEC.
 GWG was also delinquent in many other regulatory obligations.
 By the end of 2021, GWG’s auditing firm ended its relationship with GWG.
 In January 2022, GWG defaulted on its obligations to pay investors.
 By February, GWG had failed to cure the default.